What is medicine and healthcare?

 - Veterinary nurses can either choose a degree or they can train on the job for a City and Guilds or Central Qualifications (CQ) Diploma after GCSE.
 Volunteering for animal shelters will help you to get into a work-based training course.

-You can become a healthcare assistant, dental nurse, pharmacy assistant, technician or hospital porter without any qualifications at all.
+You can become a healthcare assistant, dental nurse, pharmacy assistant, technician or hospital porter without going to university.
+You can do an apprenticeship instead.

-Volunteer or take a first aid training course with St John's Ambulance to get an introduction to basic treatment in practice and show your commitment.
+Volunteer or take a first aid training course with St John's Ambulance to get an introduction to basic treatment and show your commitment.

 You could also apply to work as a life guard at your local swimming pool, where you'll learn safety, rescue and first aid skills.